Table of Contents

 Think you can’t compete with a big company?
 Think again.

 Many small companies fear the thought of competing with a company that is big.
 A large firm has everything in place.
-They have a brand name, money, existing customers, momentum, a sales office, product team, press, market insight, product features, distribution channels, and so forth.
+They have a brand name, money, existing customers, momentum, a sales office, a product team, press, market insight, product features, distribution channels, and so forth.
 In a nutshell, you can simply state that it has a perfect working model in place.
-In contrast, a startup only has a vision and desire to work hard.
+In contrast, a startup only has a vision and a desire to work hard.

 But don’t forget that the David and Goliath story is perennial.
 It is essential for you to understand that a revenue stream that is profitable is going to be a prison.
 Undoubtedly, it is the Achilles heel that is going to assist the tiny guy in succeeding in competition with a giant.

 A company that has a perfect business model will not consider those facts that a startup can use to succeed.
 There is a massive market in place; if not, the company would not be that big.
 There is a particular market that is willing to pay a lot more than the cost of a product; if not, they cannot generate a lot of profits.
 But all this abundance that a big company enjoys will last for some time.
 Vast and profitable businesses die very slowly.
 They never disappear in a flash.

 Now, this indicates that the market is always ripe for a disruption that comes from innovation.
 A startup that is going to use new technology, cost structure and ideas will fair well.
 They are capable of competing with a product for almost half, a quarter or even one-tenth of its price.